gilleskratzer/SVEPM2019/index.md

 model directly from observed data, allowing all variables to be potentially mutually dependent.

-## Learning outcomes
+# Learning outcomes

-- To understand the basic theory behind structure discovery and Additive Bayesian Networks
+- To understand the basic theory behind structure discovery and Additive Bayesian Networks modelling
-- To learn how to set up and interpret an additive Bayesian network model for multivariate analysis of animal health data using the R package [abn](https://cran.r-project.org/package=abn)
+- To learn how to set up and interpret an Additive Bayesian Network model for multivariate analysis of animal health data using the R package [abn](https://cran.r-project.org/package=abn)
-- To
+- To consider possible synergies with other R package such as [mcmcabn](https://cran.r-project.org/package=mcmcabn) for further analysis

 # Schedule